Gangs in the United Kingdom: "Scuttlers" and rise of gang culture

 The early groups in the 1840s were family oriented and were typically composed of brothers, sisters, and neighbours.
 While petty crime rose everywhere during the 19th century in England, individual crimes differed from city-to-city and even persisted in rural areas.
-But gangs were not unique to deprived areas, and many arose in many working-class towns that were flourishing from trade.
+Gangs were not unique to deprived areas, and many arose in many working-class towns that were flourishing from trade.
 Early forms of gangs were based upon territory and locality rather than certain ethnic or religious affiliations, which tended to be the defining characteristics of gangs in the early 20th century.

 Many of the names of early British gangs included titles of local areas and streets, such as the Bengal Tigers who originated from Bengal Street in Manchester.
-The idea of “hooliganism” was used to describe these type of crimes committed by working-class youth, and drew great concern from the press and middle class during this time.
+The idea of “hooliganism” was used to describe these types of crimes committed by working-class youth, and drew great concern from the press and middle class during this time.
 "Scuttlers" was the specific term given to the perpetuators of these early, petty crimes.
 These factions were not highly organised, and most people drifted in and out of membership.
-However, the early development of petty crime with groups forming an identity for themselves through names and clothes helped create the framework for more organised crime groups that gained great notoriety throughout the early 20th century.
+The early development of petty crime with groups forming an identity for themselves through names and clothes helped create the framework for more organised crime groups that gained great notoriety throughout the early 20th century.

 Gangs in major urban centres

 Belfast

-According to one report, Northern Ireland has over 150 active criminal gangs as of 2014.
-In Belfast in particular, a report in 2003 estimated there to be approximately 80 gangs, most nominally sectarian, engaged in racketeering across the city.
+Northern Ireland had over 150 active criminal gangs in 2014.
+In Belfast, there were estimated to be approximately 80 gangs in 2003, most nominally sectarian, engaged in racketeering across the city.

 An investigation in 2014 found that some gangs in Belfast were particularly hostile towards non-white residents of the city, with numerous cases of racially motivated violence, intimidation and extortion having been reported.

 Gangs in Belfast have been involved in people smuggling and human trafficking.
 Although the vice industry was previously mostly on the street, in recent years it has moved indoors to residential homes and hotels and formed closer links to organised crime networks.
 Trafficking gangs in Belfast, as in the rest of Northern Ireland, tend to be of Chinese or Eastern European origin, utilising local people as facilitators in their network.

 In 2014, three nights of violence in East Belfast led to the Police Federation for Northern Ireland stating: "The gang culture has to be broken up so that people can go about their business without fear of being struck by a missile or intimidated."